ubaldot/defrecs/README.md

 GPIO pin.
 We have absolutely no idea when such a button is going to be pressed.

-In both cases, interrupt service routines (ISRs) don't preempt the OS by executing some arbitrary code, but they are gentle in the sense that they wake up some task that will in turn execute some code code.
+In both cases, interrupt service routines (ISR:s) don't preempt the OS by executing some arbitrary code, but they are gentle in the sense that they wake up some task that will in turn execute some code code.